jlyon87/vue-hello-world/README.md

 # Intro to Vue JS 2.0

-> This repository is the introduction to Vue JS 2.0 - following along with the https://www.udemy.com/vuejs-2-the-complete-guide on udemy.
+> This repository is an introduction to Vue JS 2.0 - following along with the https://www.udemy.com/vuejs-2-the-complete-guide on udemy.